OpenTechSolutions/build-env/readme.md

 ### Advanced Usage #2 - Defaults file

-A defaults file allows for overriding keys in the .env.json with default values.
+A defaults file is a json formatted file, that allows for overriding keys in the .env.json with default values.

-For example to always override your DB_HOST create a file `.env.defaults` with `DB_HOST="127.0.0.1"`.
+For example to always override your DB_HOST create a file `.env.defaults` with content:

+	{
+		"DB_HOST": "127.0.0.1"
+	}

 Then the generated .env file will always have this value for DB_HOST.

 		composer build-env local .env.defaults